Tracardi/tracardi-api/docs/plugins/tutorial/part1.md

     1. Key is the package of the register function

-Type this into the `installed_plugins` dictionary and we are ready to install the plugin.
+Type this into the `installed_plugins` dictionary, and we are ready to install the plugin.

 Restart the Tracardi API so the changes are activated and go to `Processing/Workflows`, open any workflow and click the `Reinstall Plugins` button.
 Alternatively you can go to `Maintenance/Plug-ins` and click the `Reinstall Plugins` button.